Gladys Vanderbilt Széchenyi: Death and estate

-Upon her death in 1965, the terms of Gladys' will bequeathed The Breakers in equal shares to her four surviving daughters, as well as the three children of her eldest daughter Cornelia, who had predeceased her mother in 1958.
+Gladys died in 1965; in her will she bequeathed The Breakers in equal shares to her four surviving daughters, as well as the three children of her eldest daughter Cornelia, who had predeceased her mother in 1958.
 The will stipulated that the family had a year from the date of Gladys' death to determine if they wished to retain the property or disclaim it; if they chose to disclaim the property, it would pass into the ownership of the Preservation Society of Newport.
 If the Society in turn chose not to accept the bequest, the Breakers would then pass into the ownership of The United States National Trust for Historial Preservation.

 The executors of Gladys' estate initially determined that the final value of her property was $4,165,431.
 The United States Internal Revenue Service later disputed this claim in the U.S. Tax Courts in 1969, alledging that the actual value of the estate should have been assessed at $8,229,015; from this $3.6 million increase in valuation the IRS would be entitled to deduct approximately $2.6 million in estate taxes.

 At the centre of this dispute were several Trusts which Gladys had established during her lifetime for her children and descendants, including: